ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 #### Removing Guests

-To remove a guest from Ecamm Live's camera list, click the ••• button in the top corner of that guest's video feed, and pick <samp>Remove from Cameras</samp>.
+To remove a guest from Ecamm Live's camera list, click the ••• button in the top corner of that guest's video feed and pick <samp>Remove from Cameras</samp>.
 You will see their video feed change back to their avatar icon, along with an <samp>Add</samp> button.

 To remove the participant from the meeting completely, click the ••• button in the top corner of that guest's video feed, and pick <samp>Return to Waiting Room</samp> or <samp>Remove from Zoom Meeting</samp>.
 Note that if you use the <samp>Remove from Zoom Meeting</samp> feature, the participant may not be able to rejoin the meeting.
-Also note that neither of these options can be used on a meeting host or [co-host](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0066640).
+Also, note that neither of these options can be used on a meeting host or [co-host](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0066640).

 #### Muting Guests